msromike/CPL/CURSEFORGE_DESCRIPTION.md

 # CPL - Chat Player Levels

 See player levels in chat - no more guessing who can help with that dungeon run or which lowbie needs assistance.
+Learns as it goes, the longer you use it the better it gets at displaying player levels.

 ## What It Does

-Automatically displays player levels before their name in all major chat channels.
+Automatically displays player levels before their name (Chattynator) or after their name (Blizz UI) in chat output.
 Simple, lightweight, and just works.

 - Guild, officer, party, raid, whispers, say, yell - all covered
-- Smart caching remembers levels (no spam queries)
+- Smart caching remembers levels and detects level-ups and rerolls
-- Works with target/mouseover detection
 - Automatically integrates with Chattynator if it is installed
-- New players show `[??]` until their level is detected
+- Unknown players show no level prefix until detected

 ## Example

 ```
 [60] Ragnaros: LF2M tank and healer for Strat
-[??]
 Newplayer: Anyone up for SM?
 ```

-Levels are detected automatically through chat activity, targeting, guild roster, and party membership.
-The addon remembers levels as you play - no need to look them up again.
+Levels are detected automatically through normal user in-game activity.
+The addon finds and remembers player levels as you play.

 ## Features

 - Zero configuration required - install and go
 - Works with Blizzard's default chat and Chattynator chat addon
+- Periodically updates levels to detect level-ups and rerolls
-- Automatic level detection from chat, guild roster, and targeting
+- Automatic level detection from chat, guild roster, targeting, and party/raid membership
-- Periodically updates levels to level-ups detect and rerolls
-- Optional debug tools for troubleshooting

 ## Slash Commands

 ```
 /cpl help     - Show all commands
-/cpl cache - View cached levels
+/cpl status   - Show addon status with optional filters
+              -what: Stats (player count, avg level, timestamps)
+              -who:  Class breakdown
+              -how:  Collection method breakdown
+              <name>: Filter by player name
 /cpl channels - Show monitored channels
 ```